Performance of Parity QAOA for the Signed Max-Cut Problem: Results

 \subsubsection{4-regular graph}

-We now compare the performance of {\vanilla} and {\parity} QAOA for the signed Max-Cut problem on the 4-regular graph with ${N=8}$ nodes shown in Fig.~\ref{fig:4-regular_graph}.
-The parity graph was obtained by the ParityOS compiler~\cite{Ender2023, parityos}, which had to introduce the ancilla qubit $(16)$ to complete the mapping.
-Again, we consider 100 random choices of the weights ${J_{ij}}$.
+The parity transformation can also be done for non-complete graphs \cite{Ender2023}.
+An arbitrary example, with lower connectivity and small enough to classically simulate, is the 4-regular graph with ${N=8}$ nodes shown in Fig.~\ref{fig:4-regular_graph}.
+The parity graph was obtained by the ParityOS compiler~\cite{Ender2023, parityos}, which introduced the ancilla qubit $(16)$ to complete the mapping.
+To compare the performance of {\parity} QAOA on such \textit{compiled graphs}, we again consider 100 random choices of the weights ${J_{ij}}$.

-Regarding the choice of spanning trees, we could, in principle, consider a set $T=\{t_1, t_2, ..., t_8\}$ of ${M=N=8}$ spanning trees, and with that use the same number of spanning trees as for the complete graph.
-The more spanning trees are used, the higher is the approximation ratio (and the number of trivial instances), as shown in Appendix~\ref{sec:app:4regular_optimization}, but also the classical computational requirements increase.
-In order to reduce the classical overhead, we keep the average number of spanning trees per physical qubit $D_M$ constant instead of the total number of spanning trees.
+For compiled graphs not all edges are present and, therefore, the ${M=N}$ logical lines as described before do not exist.
+However, like in Ref~\cite{Weidinger2023}, we choose a random set of spanning trees.
+Regarding the number of trees, we could, in principle, consider a set $T=\{t_1, t_2, ..., t_8\}$ of ${M=N=8}$ spanning trees, that uses the same number of spanning trees as the complete graph.
+Considering the fact that the compiled graph has less physical qubit overhead than the complete graph one can also choose a set with fewer spanning trees, such that the average number of spanning trees per physical qubit $D_M$ equals the number of logical lines for the complete graph.
+One can calculate $D_M$ as follows.
 A spanning tree covers ${N-1}$ parity qubits, and with $M$ spanning trees over $K$ parity qubits we obtain the relation ${D_M=M(N-1)/K}$.
 In the complete graph, we have ${D_M=2}$ for ${M=N}$, which means that each parity qubit is contained in 2 spanning trees.
 To obtain a similar value in the 4-regular graph, whose parity mapping is depicted in Fig.~\ref{fig:4-regular_graph}(b), we require ${M=5}$ spanning trees, $T=\{t_1, \dots, t_5\}$, yielding ${D_M=2.06}$.
-The spanning trees $T$ we used for decoding are given in Appendix~\ref{sec:app:4regular_optimization}.
+In Appendix~\ref{sec:app:4regular_optimization}, we show a comparison of the two choices of spanning trees (with $M=8$ and $M=5$, see Fig.~\ref{fig:app:SuccessRate_allJij} (b)) and give the explicit spanning trees we used for decoding.
+In the main text, we will only consider the set with $M=5$ spanning trees.

 Following the constraint implementation procedure in Ref.~\cite{Unger_Lechner_arXiv2023}, the {\parity} QAOA circuit has a CNOT depth of $12$ and a CNOT-gate count of $44$.
 The circuit for the {\vanilla} QAOA was transpiled by $\text{t}|\text{ket}\rangle$~\cite{Sivarajah_IOPPublishing2021} and then further optimized.
 The resulting circuit has a CNOT depth of $20$ and a CNOT gate count of $38$.
 Results for QAOA simulations for 100 problem instances are shown in Fig.~\ref{fig:N8_optimization_4reg}.
 Again, due to the high LB for the success rate of {\parity} QAOA, the approximation ratio reaches ${r>0.97}$.
 There are 6/5/3/3 non-trivial instances for ${p=1/2/3/4}$ for 100 simulated instances.
 These results are in accordance with the data obtained for the complete graph.
 Simulations for exclusively non-trivial instances are discussed in Appendix~\ref{sec:app:4regular_optimization}.